prismicio/prismic-gatsby/docs/migrating-from-v2-to-v3.md

 ### Update Gatsby version

-You need update your `package.json` to use at least `v2.5.0` of Gatsby.
+You need to update your `package.json` to use at least `v2.5.0` of Gatsby.

 ```js
 // package.json